abpframework/abp/docs/en/Customizing-Application-Modules-Overriding-Services.md

 This class **overrides** the `CreateAsync` method of the `IdentityUserAppService` [application service](Application-Services.md) to check the phone number.
 Then calls the base method to continue to the **underlying business logic**.
 In this way, you can perform additional business logic **before** and **after** the base logic.

 You could completely **re-write** the entire business logic for a user creation without calling the base method.

-> It's better to add the attribute `[RemoteService(IsEnabled = false)]` if the [Auto API Controllers](API/Auto-API-Controllers.md) is enabled, otherwise the extra APIs for MyIdentityUser will be generated.

 ### Example: Overriding a Domain Service